Ludoviko451/Ludoviko451/README.md

 # Hello, I'm Luis! 👋

 ## About Me
-I'm an apprentice at SENA studying Analysis and Software Development.
-I'm passionate about both frontend and backend development.
+I am a graduate in Software Analysis and Development.
+I am passionate about both frontend and backend development.

 - 🌱 I'm currently learning and working with technologies like:
   - ![Java](https://img.shields.io/badge/-Java-orange)